What is a Wealth Plan?

 Do You Need a Wealth Plan?

 The truth is that everyone can benefit from a financial plan.
-The more complex your situation and the higher your net worth, the more you’ll need that plan to involve “wealth planning” more than “financial planning.”
+The more complex your situation and the higher your net worth, the more you’ll need a wealth strategy, not just a financial plan.
 Around $3M+ is the benchmark where you may start to benefit from wealth management over basic financial planning.

 We get it – you’re busy.
 High-performing individuals are heavily involved in their work or spending time with family.
 Their day-to-day life is quite comfortable, and their situation may not feel urgent despite financial complexity.
 Looking too closely at the future can be frightening since it may require uncomfortable changes to the current state.